serpapi/serpapi-search-rust/README.md

 For more information how to build a paramaters HashMap see [serpapi.com documentation](https://serpapi.com/search-api)

-Feature
+### Technical features
+- Dynamic JSON decoding using Serde JSON
-- Asyncronous method using tokio
+- Asyncronous HTTP request handle method using tokio and reqwest
-- Async test
-- dynamic JSON decoding using serde
+- Async tests using Tokio

+### TODO
+ - [ ] more test to close code coverage (each search engine)
+ - [ ] add more examples
--
+ - [ ] better documentation